jgomezpe/kompari/README.md

 # kompari
 Comparison/sorting methods: Merge Sort, Bubble sort, and Insertion sort (as subclasses of the Sort class), a searching elements mechanism over sorted arrays, comparison (low to high, high to low) methods as functions to sort in any of these orders.
-Written in JavaScript (and Java).
+Written in JavaScript.

 &nbsp;Ready to use: <A HREF="https://jgomezpe.github.io/kompari/src/kompari.js">https://jgomezpe.github.io/kompari/src/kompari.js</A>